What is a driver vehicle inspection report (DVIR)?

 • Have a gross vehicle weight rating or gross combination weight rating of 4,537 kg (10,001 lb) or more, whichever is greater.

-• Are designed or used to transport between 9 and 15 passengers (including the driver) for compensation.
+• Are designed or used to transport between 9 and 15 passengers (including the truck driver) for compensation.

 • Are designed or used to transport 16 or more passengers.